I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 Here's this whole notion that obese people are undisciplined.

-There are some stereotypes that attach to uh being overweight, and that sadly is one that's never going to go away.
+There are some stereotypes that attach to being overweight, and that sadly is one that's never going to go away.

-No matter what anybody says or does, the fact that an overweight, even obese person is always going to be considered undisciplined.
+No matter what anybody says or does, the fact that an overweight, even obese person, is always going to be considered undisciplined.

 There's no escaping it.